 Transfer to partners

-American Express points are some of the most valuable around, especially if you take advantage of its hotel and airline partners.
+American Express points are some of the most valuable around, especially if you take advantage of the program's hotel and airline partners.
 With 18 different airline partners and three hotel partners from which to choose, it's easy to make high-end redemptions a reality.
-For example, transferring just 88,000 Amex points to ANA will snag you a round-trip business class ticket to Europe.
+For example, transferring just 100,000 Amex points to ANA will snag you a round-trip business-class ticket to Europe.

 Beware, however, that not all transfer partners are created equal.
-Options such as transfers to Marriott Bonvoy can represent a poor use of your points and should be avoided unless necessary — such as topping off a balance for a redemption.
+Transfers to programs like Marriott Bonvoy usually aren't the best use of your points and should generally be avoided unless you only need a few extra to complete a redemption.

 It's also possible to redeem your points within the Amex Travel portal.
 You can use your points for flights, hotels, rental cars, or cruises.
-However, you should be wary of redeeming in this way.
-Amex tends to undervalue its own points within the portal and will usually give you a value of less than one cent per point for your bookings.
-The only exception to this is for flights, where you'll receive 1¢ per point in value or even a little more if you're able to find one of Amex's “Insider Fares.”
+However, you should be wary of redeeming in this way, as Amex will usually give you a value of less than one cent per point for your bookings.
+The only exception to this is for flights, where you'll receive 1¢ per point in value — or even a little more if you're able to find one of Amex's “Insider Fares.”

 Gift cards

 If shopping is more your speed, you're able to redeem Amex points for gift cards.
-However, these tend to represent a pretty poor use of points — often 1¢ apiece or less.
+That said, these tend to represent a pretty poor use of points — often 1¢ apiece or less.

 Statement credits

-Like with gift cards, Amex also allows you to redeem Amex points against any purchases that you've made but will give you poor value on these redemptions.
+Like with gift cards, Amex also allows you to redeem Amex points against any purchases that you've made, but it will give you very poor value on these redemptions.
 Your points are worth 0.6¢ apiece for statement credits.
+Therefore, this is not a good use of your valuable Membership Rewards.

 Pay With Points